-The ADS1194/6/8 are a family of multichannel, simultaneous sampling, 16-bit, delta-sigma ($\Delta\Sigma$) analog-to-digital converters (ADCs) with a built-in programmable amplifier (PGA), gain internal reference. and onboard oscillator. an The ADS1194/6/8 incorporate all of the features that are commonly required in medical electrocardiogram (ECG) applications.
+The ADS1294/6/8 are a family of multichannel, simultaneous sampling, 24-bit, delta-sigma $(\Delta\Sigma)$ analog-to-digital converters (ADCs) with a built-in programmable gain amplifier (PGA), internal reference, and an onboard oscillator.
+The ADS1294/6/8 incorporate all of the features that are commonly required in medical electrocardiogram (ECG) and electroencephalogram (EEG) applications.

-With its high levels of integration and exceptional performance, the ADS1194/6/8 family enables the creation of scalable medical instrumentation systems at significantly reduced size, power, and overall cost.
+With its high levels of integration and exceptional performance, the ADS1294/6/8 family enables the creation of scalable medical instrumentation systems at significantly reduced size, power, and overall cost.

-The ADS1194/6/8 have a flexible input multiplexer per channel that can be independently connected to the internally-generated signals for test, temperature, and lead-off detection.
+The ADS1294/6/8 have a flexible input multiplexer per channel that can be independently connected to the internally-generated signals for test, temperature, and lead-off detection.
 Additionally, any configuration of input channels can be selected for derivation of the right leg drive (RLD) output signal.
-The ADS1194/6/8 operate at data rates as high as 8kSPS, thereby allowing the implementation of software pace detection.
+The ADS1294/6/8 operate at data rates as high as 32kSPS, thereby allowing the implementation of software pace detection.
 Lead-off detection can be implemented internal to the device, either with a pull-up/pull-down resistor or an excitation current sink/source.
 Three integrated amplifiers generate the Wilson Center Terminal (WCT) and the Goldberger terminals (GCT) required for a standard 12-lead ECG.

-Multiple ADS1194/6/8 devices can be cascaded in high channel count systems in a daisy-chain configuration.
+Multiple ADS1294/6/8 devices can be cascaded in high channel count systems in a daisy-chain configuration.

-Package options include a tiny 8mm x 8mm, 64-ball BGA and a TQFP-64.
-Both packages are specified from 0°C to +70°C.
+Package options include a tiny 8mm × 8mm, 64-ball BGA and a TQFP-64.
+Both packages are specified from 0°C to +70°C (-40°C to +85°C for industrial grade available soon).